-We are sure that our QA Gladiators are going to give each one of us a tough competition.
-Go Gladiators! :)
+We are sure that our QA Gladiators are going to give each one of us tough competition.
+Go, Gladiators! 🙂

 Overall the year has been a great success for us as we launched some good free and premium ebooks.

 This premium ebook was launched in February this year.
-This presents everything you need to know to successfully carry out software testing in a small to large infrastructure.
-It is 132+ pages with full of practical and real-life examples which provide an easy way to master various software testing techniques.
+This presents everything you need to know to successfully carry out Software Testing in a small to large infrastructure.
+It is 132+ pages full of practical and real-life examples that provide an easy way to master various software testing techniques.

-#3.
-Free ebooks: Manual Testing Help ebook version 1 and 2.
+#3) Free ebooks: Manual Testing Help ebook versions 1 and 2.
 The content of both these eBooks is very useful to understand manual testing concepts, testing methodologies and preparing for software testing interviews.